operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 - Get the port of mariadb-service:

-  From above command output, mariadb-service port is 30685
+  From above command's output, mariadb-service port is 30685

 - To enable monitoring using Prometheus exporter pod and service, create the below yaml definition of the Custom Resource: